- Trouble falling or staying asleep?

 - Adjust your relationships as needed.

-There are other factors as well that may be addressed in upcoming blogs, but for now, try the above—ideally in addition to the steps in my bestselling book, Self-Care for the Self-Aware.
+There are other factors as well that may be addressed in upcoming blogs, but for now, try the above—ideally in addition to the steps in my bestselling books, Self-Care for the Self-Aware and Empathipedia: Healing for Empaths & Highly Sensitive Persons.

-Self-Care… teaches you how to manage incoming energy and also heal what’s already been absorbed in a way that has been designed by HSPs for HSPs.
+They'll teach you how to manage incoming energy and also heal what’s already been absorbed in a way that has been designed by an Empath/HSP for Empaths & HSPs.
 Use the above ideas in combination with the tools and exercises in the book and you’ll be much more likely to fall asleep quickly, stay asleep, and awake refreshed!